abdhmohammadi/NLP/README.md

 ## Overview

-The project encompasses a range of NLP tasks, including:
+This project covers a wide range of NLP tasks, including:

 - Text preprocessing
 - Tokenization